ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 !!! warning
-    You can't finish successfully action that finished or not initiated.
+    You can't successfully finish action that are finished or not initiated.

 #### **FinishUnsuccessfully**